CyberSnackCat/caesar-escape-room/README.md

 # Caesar Cipher Escape Room — with a Cat, Music and Food!

-A playful, educational **browser game** that teaches the **Caesar cipher** through an escape-room narrative featuring a curious cat, musical puzzles, and tasty food clues.
+A fun **browser game** to teach the classic - best ever - **Caesar cipher** through an escape-room narrative featuring a curious cat, musical puzzles, and tasty food clues.
 No installs or external files required — **pure HTML/CSS/JS**.
 Runs offline.

 ## 🎯 Features